 Producers who enter the Hay Contest can receive a free listing in the Georgia Farm Bureau Hay Directory.

-Previous first place winners are not eligible to win any prize category in the contest for a period of three years following their win.
+Because a previous first place winner has satisfied the intent and purpose of the contest, he is, therefore not eligible to win any prize category in the contest for a period of five years following their win.
 However, a previous winner may enter his hay sample for the purpose of having it officially graded.
 Any producer submitting more than one sample can only place in the top 5 with one sample but will receive analysis for all submitted samples.

 Georgia Farm Bureau Hay Contest Rules